 - Installation of a new, raised toucan crossing on Harewood Avenue near the roundabout links the cycle and walking path and provides dedicated space for pedestrians and cyclists.
 The existing toucan crossing and speed cushions further south east on Harewood Avenue have been removed.

 - Extension of the 20mph zone covering all arms of the roundabout onto Harewood Avenue, Littledown Avenue and Harewood Crescent.

-Phase two (November 2021 to September 2022) - Ashley Road to Harewood Avenue
+Phase two (November 2021 to September 2022) - Ashley Road to Harewood Avenue: Currently Under Construction

-- A new, separate cycle path will be installed next to the existing footpath between the Vitality Stadium and Harewood Avenue.
+- A new, separate cycle path is being installed next to the existing footpath between the Vitality Stadium and Harewood Avenue.
 This will create a 2m wide footpath and a 3m wide two-way cycle path, separated by an area of wildflower planting where space allows

-- A new separate 3m wide two-way cycle path and 2m wide footpath separated by an area of wildflower planting will be installed alongside Kings Park Bowling Green
+- A new separate 3m wide two-way cycle path and 2m wide footpath separated by an area of wildflower planting is being installed alongside Kings Park Bowling Green

 - Improved cycle and walking facility alongside the car park by the Vitality Stadium

-- A new informal raised crossing will be installed over Kings Park Drive between the car park at the Vitality Stadium and Kings Park Bowling Green to slow traffic and provide a safer area for pedestrians to cross
+- A new informal raised crossing is being installed over Kings Park Drive between the car park at the Vitality Stadium and Kings Park Bowling Green to slow traffic and provide a safer area for pedestrians and cyclists to cross

 - Improvements to existing lighting and installation of new lighting through the park to improve safety and security